Gusto/contract_value_object/README.md

 Run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local mcontract_value_objectine, run `bundle exec rake install`.
+To install this gem onto your local environment, run `bundle exec rake install`.
 To release a new version:
 1. `rake release`

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/Gusto/.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Gusto/contract_value_object.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License